Nizhny Novgorod: Seat of medieval princes

-Strongest fortress of the Grand Duchy of Moscow
+Fortress city

-After the city's incorporation into the Grand Duchy of Moscow in 1392, the local princes took the name Shuysky and settled in Moscow, where they were prominent at the court and briefly ascended the throne in the person of Vasily IV.
+After the city's incorporation into the Grand Principality of Moscow in 1392, the local princes took the name Shuysky and settled in Moscow, where they were prominent at the court and briefly ascended the throne in the person of Vasily I of Moscow.
 After being burnt by the powerful Crimean Tatar chief Edigu in 1408, Nizhny Novgorod was restored and regarded by the Muscovites primarily as a great stronghold in their wars against the Tatars of Kazan.
 The enormous red-brick Kremlin, one of the strongest and earliest preserved citadels in Russia, was built in 1508–1511 under the supervision of Pietro Francesco.
 The fortress was strong enough to withstand Tatar sieges in 1520 and 1536.

-In 1612, the so-called "national militia", gathered by a local merchant, Kuzma Minin, and commanded by Knyaz Dmitry Pozharsky expelled the Polish troops from Moscow, thus putting an end to the "Time of Troubles" and establishing the rule of the Romanov dynasty.
+In 1612, the so-called "national militia", gathered by a local merchant, Kuzma Minin, and commanded by Knyaz Dmitry Pozharsky expelled the Polish troops from Moscow, thus putting an end to the Time of Troubles and establishing the rule of the Romanov dynasty.
 The main square in front of the Kremlin is named after Minin and Pozharsky, although it is locally known simply as Minin Square.
 Minin's remains are buried in the citadel.
-In commemoration of these events, on October 21, 2005, an exact copy of the Red Square statue of Minin and Pozharsky was placed in front of St John the Baptist Church, which is believed to be the place from where the call to the people had been proclaimed.
+In commemoration of these events, on 21 October 2005, an exact copy of the Red Square statue of Minin and Pozharsky was placed in front of St John the Baptist Church, which is believed to be the place from where the call to the people had been proclaimed.

 In the course of the following century, the city prospered commercially and was chosen by the Stroganovs, the wealthiest merchant family of Russia, as a base for their operations.
-A particular style of architecture and icon painting, known as the Stroganov School, developed there at the turn of the 17th and 18th centuries.
+A particular style of architecture and icon painting, known as the Stroganov school, developed there at the turn of the 17th and 18th centuries.

 The historical coat of arms of Nizhny Novgorod in 1781 was a red deer with black horns and hooves on a white field.
 The modern coat of arms from 2006 is the same, with a ribbon of order of Lenin and gold crown from above.